JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/example/README.md

 - `-s`: Use sleep mode instead of CPU burn
 - `-v`: Enable verbose mode

+The CPU emulator will create an `output` directory in the current working directory to store its output files.

 ### 3. Send Test Data

 ```bash